fosscell/bashworkshop/masterDoc.md

 where / when / what scripting ?
 ===============================

-    - many single line commands can be grouped togather and put into a single file called script
+    - many single line commands can be grouped together and put into a single file called script
     - when the script is an input to a shell its called shell script and here specifically its called bash scripting as the shell is bash
     -	mostly in interpreted language
     -	small scale programs/automation